mozilla/addons-server/docs/topics/api/v4_frozen/accounts.rst

 .. _v4-account:

 This endpoint returns information about a user's account, by the account id.
-Only :ref:`developer <developer_account>` accounts are publicly viewable - other user's accounts will return a 404 not found response code.
+Only :ref:`developer <v4-developer_account>` accounts are publicly viewable - other user's accounts will return a 404 not found response code.
 Most of the information is optional and provided by the user so may be missing or inaccurate.

-.. _`developer_account`:
+.. _`v4-developer_account`:

 A developer is defined as a user who is listed as a developer or owner of one or more approved add-ons.